davidmreed/ktema-org-zola/_drafts/understanding-collections-in-apex.md

 }
 ```

 This is not linear, but exponential time.
-This pattern should virtually always reduce to one `List` and one `Map`, where the `Map`'s keys are the values you want to use to connect the members of the two collections:
+This pattern should virtually always reduce to one `List` and one `Map`, where the `Map`'s keys are the shared values you want to use to connect the members of the two collections:

 ```apex
 Map<Id, Account> accountMap = new Map<Id, Account>(...);